florian-beetz/bachelor-thesis/thesis.md

     -m org.jabref/org.jabref.JabRefMain
 ```

-The third problem for compile-time compatibility were the module names of some
+The third problem for compile-time compatibility was the module names of some
 dependencies.
 As mentioned in [@sec:j9_mig] Java first searches for a module
 descriptor, if it can not be found the `Automatic-Module-Name` attribute in the
 +JAR manifest is consulted and if that is not present, Java derives a module name